Frequently Asked Questions:

 A long while back there was a forum-based RPG that I played in (yes, I am that big a nerd).
 It was (un-creatively) called "Castlevania RPG".
 The game (after several attempts at restarting) died with the heroes never actually managing to get to Dracula.

 However, even though the RPG ended, the idea for a comic based on the adventures of the main characters (Darkmoon, Katrina, and Alec) was planted.
 The comic basically picks up at the point where the RPG ended, with the heroes more-or-less on their way to fight Dracula (with the "Year One" arc being a creative retelling of the RPG with some liberties taken).

-Is the story for CVRPG planned?
+Was the story for CVRPG planned?

 Is there a definite end for CVRPG?